 Full time, permanent

-The University of Suffolk is looking for an outstanding scholar to join the School of Social Sciences and Humanities and help drive our vision for being a leading centre for teaching and research excellence in the Humanities.
-This exciting opportunity is offered at the level of Associate Professor, on a full-time permanent basis.
+The University of Suffolk is looking for an outstanding scholar with adult social work practice experience to join the School of Social Sciences and Humanities and help drive our vision for being a leading centre for teaching and research excellence.
+The successful candidate will have a sustained track record of professional experience in delivering education, training and learning opportunities.

-Comprised of a large and diverse group of scholars, the School includes a range of subject areas including: Psychology, Sociology, Criminology, Law, History, Politics, English, Social Work, Counselling, and Education.
+Comprised of a large and diverse group of scholars, as well as Social Work, the School includes a range of subject areas including: Sociology, Politics, Criminology, Law, History, Psychology, English, Counselling, and Education.
 The School is a professional and collegiate group who have been proactive in establishing innovative programmes of study to serve the needs of over a 1400+ undergraduate and postgraduate student population.
+A particular strength of the School is our Social Work provision, whose exceptional graduates are critical to the future of social care services across East Anglia and beyond.

 Student experience is at the heart of everything we do at the University of Suffolk.
 We are proud to offer our students state-of-the-art facilities, including specialist spaces designed to enhance learning and teaching.
 Boasting an outstanding record of achievement in promoting student engagement in the learning journey, as evidenced by high NSS satisfaction rates, we have a clear ambition to be a leading University for high-quality, student-centred, research-led teaching.